Strawberry Park

-Strawberry Park is a 75 acre campground located in Preston, Connecticut.
+Strawberry Park Resort Campground is a 75 acre campground located in Preston, Connecticut.
 The park offers RV and tent sites with water, electricity, and sewer connections.
 Lots are available for seasonal rental and for sale/lease-to-own.
 Lodgings such as log cabins, park models and trailer rentals are also available.
-The park is open Memorial weekend, May 23 to Columbus Day, Oct 13.
+The park is open April 1 to Columbus Day, Oct 13.